 8. Parashant National Monument // Arizona

 Unlike most of the other parks on this list, this one does not offer any visitor center or resources, but it is extremely dark.
 Located next to the Grand Canyon, this park is perfect for seeing the pristine sky.
-The park is free for visitors, and campers can stay for up to 14 days.
+The park is free to visit; backcountry campers should be sure to check out these rules and regulations.

 9. Clayton Lake State Park // New Mexico

 This New Mexico park is great for fans of both stargazing and dinosaurs.
-Park-goers can walk the same trail dinosaurs did around 100 million years ago on a pathway featuring about 500 fossilized dinosaur tracks.
+Park-goers can walk the same trail dinosaurs did around 100 million years ago on a pathway featuring hundreds of fossilized dinosaur tracks.
 At night, the Star Point Observatory offers a public telescope to explore the heavens.

 10. San Luis Valley // Colorado